Rasoul-Sharifian/SurgIPC/README.md

 ---

 ## 🧠 Overview
-Keypoint detection and matching is a fundamental component of surgical image analysis.
-However, existing methods lack perspective invariance and their performance degrades with increasing surgical camera motion.
-A common workaround is to warp the image prior to keypoint detection.
-Unfortunately, existing warping methods are unsuitable for surgical settings, as they rely on assumptions such as scene planarity that do not hold in practice.
+Keypoint detection and matching is a fundamental step in surgical image analysis.
+However, existing methods are not perspective invariant and thus degrade with increasing surgical camera motion amplitude.
+One approach to address this problem is by warping the image before keypoint detection.
+However, existing warping methods are inapplicable to surgical images, as they make unrealistic assumptions such as scene planarity.

-We introduce **Surgical Image Perspective Correction (SurgIPC)**, a convex linear least-squares (LLS) approach that overcomes these limitations.
-Given a depth map, SurgIPC warps the image to correct for perspective distortion.
-The method builds upon **conformal flattening theory**, aiming to preserve angles measured in the depth map after warping, while also minimising the adverse effects of image resampling.
+We propose **Surgical Image Perspective Correction (SurgIPC)**, a convex method, specifically a linear least-squares (LLS) one, overcoming the above limitations.
+Using a depthmap, SurgIPC warps the image to deal with the perspective effect.
+The warp exploits the theory of conformal flattening: it attempts to preserve the angles measured on the depthmap and after warping, whilst mitigating the effects of image resampling.

 ---